ccdschool/fsharpdaybyday/week02/day10/README.md

 let (f:int->int) = fun x -> x
 ```

-So watch out for the ominous error message _Lookup on object of indeterminate type based..._ If you encouter it, you'll need to apply a type annotation.
+So watch out for the ominous error message _Lookup on object of indeterminate type based..._ If you encounter it, you'll need to apply a type annotation.
 It's best, then, to keep the scope of the annotation as narrow as possible.
 Let type inference do the rest.
 To not use type constraints makes for less coupling and less typing.

 ## Solving the negation problem
 The function remaining to be refined is